Lisa Smith and her daughter ‘on flight back to Ireland’

 Lisa Smith: to arrive in Ireland on Sunday.
 Photograph: BBC

-Islamic State supporter Lisa Smith and her two-year-old daughter are on a flight back to Ireland, according to reports.
+Islamic State supporter Lisa Smith and her two-year-old daughter are reportedly on a flight back to Ireland.

 A small team of Defence Forces personnel flew to Turkey on Friday tasked with accompanying Ms Smith and her daughter back to Ireland on Saturday.